 Find a charitable cause that is meaningful to you and share your success with others.
 Be aware of the costs associated with raising the funds and what expenses are tied in with the charity to ensure the majority of your money reaches the philanthropic cause you believe in.
 No, the “$20 all-you-can-drink bar night for charity” event doesn’t pass this test.

-Find your cause, ensure your money reaches your cause, and give often.
+Find your cause, ensure your money reaches your cause, and give as often as you can.